 Basic Usage

-ActiveMQ’s primary applications are as follows:
+ActiveMQ’s primary use cases are as follows:

 Send and Receive Messages